Spotlights

 The County has exceeded our expectations in both quality of life and the opportunity to build something meaningful.
 There is a strong sense of community here, and people genuinely support one another.
 That same spirit extends to business—our partnerships with local municipalities, tribal governments, and small towns have been instrumental in our growth.
 The work ethic, reliability, and resourcefulness of the local workforce have also made it possible for us to scale while staying rooted in the place we call home.

-Store Location 83 Main Street Houlton, ME 04730 Store hours are by appointment only.
+83 Main Street Houlton, ME 04730

 My name is Jeff Maguire, and I am the inventor and proud owner of the Mundbora Bag Shield—a patented personal protection device cleverly disguised as a backpack or computer bag.
 The name Mundbora means “protector” or “guardian” in Old English, reflecting my mission to help everyday individuals protect themselves in an increasingly uncertain world.